Kartikeya-Saraswat/Sentimental-Classification-of-Social-Media/README.md

+# Sentimental-Classification-of-Social-Media
-# Sentimental-Classification-of-Social-Media by Kartikeya Saraswat
+By Kartikeya Saraswat
-Assignment 2
-Sentiment classification for social media - Report
-CS918: Natural Language Processing (2022-23)
-Warwick Student ID: 2265141